The Three NYC DOB Alteration Types

 NYC offers two pathways through plan examination:

-• Full DOB Plan Examination: DOB examiners review the submitted drawings and flag objections (code violations, non-compliant details).
-This process typically takes 4–12 weeks depending on the filing type, submission quality, and DOB workload.
-Back-and-forth correction cycles are common.
+• Full DOB Plan Examination: DOB examiners review the submitted drawings and issue objections or comments when revisions are needed.
+The duration depends on job type, submission quality, and current DOB workload.

 NB Filings: When It's Not an Alteration